 Sumo wrestlers live a very regimented life, they have very little autonomy especially during the early years of their career.
 Sumo wrestling is an ancient sport and its traditions are still upheld today.
 The Japanese Sumo Association controls many aspects of a wrestler’s life.

 So can sumo wrestlers have tattoos?
 No, sumo wrestlers are not allowed to have tattoos.
-The banning of tattoos is a rather recent development that is being imposed by the Japanese Sumo Association.
+The banning of tattoos is a rather recent development that has been imposed by the Japanese Sumo Association.
 Tattoos are not allowed for Sumo Wrestlers in an effort to clean up the image of sumo which has weathered scandals in recent years.

 Wrestlers join a stable when they are still very young, in their teen years.
 They live and work at these stables where their life is very regimented until they reach the top two tiers of the sport.
 Once they reach this level they can move out and have more control, however, tattoos are still banned.